bsimps3/cs50labs/dowhileloop/README.md

 Be sure to test your program with numbers in this range, numbers outside of this range, as well as zero, 10, negative numbers and floating point numbers.

 You may have to use a logical operator, such as `&&` (AND) or `||` (OR) to combine two conditions for this.

+### Submitting your work

+**When you are all the way done, take a screenshot of your code in the while.c file to the right.
+If you need to take multiple screenshots because you have to scroll down to see all of the code, that is okay.
+You can also drag the terminal window down to resize it so that you can see more code at a time.
+If you would prefer to copy/paste the source-code into a Google Doc and turn in the Doc, that works too.**

+**Submit that screenshot/or Google Doc to the assignment on Google Classroom.**

 [For more info on loops, download the CS50 Loops Sheet](https://cs50.harvard.edu/ap/2020/assets/pdfs/loops.pdf)